phax/phoss-directory/README.md

 * A TOOP version is available at http://directory.acc.exchange.toop.eu/
   * It can only handle participants registered at the SMK at a specific DNS zone
   * For the indexing REST API, no client certificate is needed

 * A Java library to be used in SMPs to communicate with the PD is available
-* [phoss SMP Server](https://github.com/phax/peppol-smp-server) supports starting with version 4.1.2 the graphical editing of Business Card incl. the new `/businesscard` API.
+* [phoss SMP Server](https://github.com/phax/phoss-smp) supports starting with version 4.1.2 the graphical editing of Business Card incl. the necessary `/businesscard` API.

 # Building requirements